Track down free San Diego County public records today using this streamlined resource.

 Lastly, if individuals aren’t having any luck with the options mentioned above, they could try to find out if someone is married by reaching out to churches in the area where the marriage ceremony was held as local churches used to maintain records of marriage before the courts did.
 In addition to being able to check if someone is married, church records could assist with tracing genealogy or one’s family tree too.

-How To Request Criminal Records in San Diego County (CA)
+How To Request Criminal Records in San Diego County California

 Criminal history reports are available through several county agencies, but these reports will be limited to the local area and are not exhaustive criminal records since they won’t include any criminal charges from other counties or states.